Group Formation and Governance

 That group of interested parties submits an Industry Connections Activity Initiation Document (ICAID) (DOC) to the IEEE SA Industry Connections Committee (ICCom).
 The instructions for completing and submitting the ICAID form are included within the form itself.

-After the ICAID is approved by ICCom and the IEEE SA Standards Board, the activity’s participants begin meeting in person and/or electronically.
+After the ICAID is approved by ICCom and the IEEE SA Industry Engagement and Sector Strategies Strategic Management and Delivery Committee, the activity’s participants begin meeting in person and/or electronically.
 During the initial meetings, IEEE SA helps the group establish its leadership structure, policies and procedures, and then continues to support the participants as they develop their shared deliverables.

 An IC activity can either be entity-based or individual-based, as specified in the ICAID.
 In an entity-based activity the participants are corporations, government agencies, academic institutions, trade associations, etc., where each entity gets a single vote on any decision but can have multiple representatives at any meeting.